djoshea/synaptome/README.md

 Most of the code lies in the root synaptome directory, whereas code specific to a particular dataset, such as a particular loading script or filtering script, is generally located in a directory used only for that dataset.
-For this reason, you should *add the synaptome directory and at least its filters subdirectory to your matlab path* and then operate out of the local dataset directory.
-This can be performed automatically by running
+For this reason, you should *add the synaptome directory with subdirectories (or at least its filters subdirectory) to your matlab path* and then operate out of the local dataset directory.

-    initpath;

 Synaptome makes heavy use of Matlab structures to store and organize data.
 IN particular, a variety of information related to a given dataset is stored